-Due to COVID-19 Guidelines, this role involves remote / work from home and may be subject to change as the organization works through its hybrid workforce plan.
-We care about our team and community, and are closely monitoring the evolving situation.
+Due to COVID-19 Guidelines, this role is 100% remote / work from home until further notice.
+We are about our team and community, and are closely monitoring the evolving situation.
 CAMH Foundation will continue to make the health and safety of our team a top priority.

 Hi!
-I’m Alison Parks, Senior Manager, Campaign & Philanthropy Operations.
+I’m Alison Parks, Operations Manager, Philanthropy.
 I’m fueled by my passion to create meaningful change in how we study, understand, and treat mental illness, and the life-changing role philanthropy can play.

 I believe relationships and storytelling are at the heart of fundraising.
-This means proactively building and strengthening partnerships, being an exceptional team player with a go-getter attitude, and inspiring hope through the stories we share.
+This means leading with gratitude, proactively building and strengthening partnerships, being an exceptional team player with a go-getter attitude, and inspiring hope through the stories we share.

 I invite you to join me for a conversation about your interest in CAMH, have the chance to meet members of our incredible team, and tell me more about how your career aspirations align with our bold journey to create a world where mental health is health.

 The Centre for Addiction and Mental Health (CAMH) is Canada’s largest mental health teaching hospital and one of the world’s leading research centres in its field.
 With a dedicated staff of more than 3,000 physicians, clinicians, researchers, educators and support staff, CAMH offers outstanding clinical care to more than 34,000 patients each year.
 The organization conducts ground-breaking research, provides expert training to health care professionals and scientists, develops innovative health promotion and prevention strategies, and advocates on public policy issues at all levels of government.